Adobe Reader (or similar) is required for PDFs - get Adobe Reader for PDF

 Available equipment will be listed here in the future.

-Download the iCanConnectPA application form (updated January 2016).
+Download the iCanConnectPA application form (updated February 2017).
 This is a PDF document.
-You may complete the form on screen and print it, or you may print the form and complete with a pen.
+You may complete the form on screen, then print it, or you may print the form and complete with a pen.

 Print the form.